My first novel was planned meticulously

 1) I don’t have a computer screen as big as my table.

-2) Getting away from the screen can liberate your imagination – it’s a touchy-feely method.
+2) Getting away from the screen can liberate your imagination – it’s a touchy-feely thing.